kodecocodes/objective-c-style-guide/README.md

 ### If-Else

 The if-else conditional should be used when having to perform different sets of actions depending on an evaluation.
-During the evaluation seems clearer to implement positive questions, i.e without the use of the `not` (`!`) operator.
+During the evaluation seems clearer to implement positive statements, i.e without the use of the `not` (`!`) operator.

 **Preferred:**